Whiteknight/ParserObjects/docs/v6/parsers_index.md

 * `CreateMulti()` Create a new multi-parser at runtime using contextual data from the parse.
 * `DataContext()` Create a new contextual data frame to hold contextual data.
 * `Date()` Match a date value with a custom format string.
+* `DateFormat()` Match a Date format string and returns a parser for values of that format.
 * `DateAndTime()` Match a date and time value with a custom format string.
+* `DateAndTimeFormat()` Match a DateTimeOffset format string and returns a parser for values of that format.
+* `DateAndTimeIso8601()` Match a date and time value in ISO-8601 format `"yyyy-MM-dd HH:mm:ss.fff"`.
 * `Deferred()` Maintains an indirect reference to a parser, to support circular references.
 * `DelimitedStringWithEscapedDelimiters()` Match a string with custom quote and escape characters.
 * `Digit()` Matches a digit character.